Diamond Engagement Rings: The Complete Guide to Choosing Your Ring

 What they are: Lab-grown diamonds are chemically, physically, and optically identical to natural diamonds.
 Real diamonds.
 The difference is origin: one formed underground over billions of years, the other was created in a laboratory over weeks.

 Price: Lab diamonds cost approximately 60-80% less than natural diamonds of equivalent quality.
-A 1.5 carat lab diamond costing around 2,000 GBP might cost 8,000-12,000 GBP as a natural stone.
+A lab diamond and its natural equivalent of the same size and grade can differ in price by a factor of four to six.

 Resale value: Natural diamonds retain some resale value (typically 30-50% of retail).
 Lab diamonds currently have very limited resale value, and prices have been declining as production scales up.